DBeaulne/petspace-server/README.md

 ### Initial Seed files

-- generate seed files with knex make:seed 01_acocunts
+- generate seed files
+- edited seed files to locate users and sitters in Durham Region of Ontario